Category Archives: Roman

 Detail of John McGahey’s 1852 painting of Chester from an air balloon (with my rough indicator of location of amphitheatre in red show how completely the amphitheatre area was covered over).
 Source: Ainsworth and Wilmott 2005 / Chester City Council

-The site was already under threat from a new road, preparatory work for which had already taken place to run it across the centre of what was now known to be the amphitheatre.
+The site was already under threat from a new road, preparatory work for which had already taken place to run it across the centre of what is now known to be the amphitheatre.
 The public and heritage organizations instantly responded, and different sources of pressure caused the plan to be cancelled.
 Chester Archaeological Society (C.A.S.) took the lead in raising funds to clear the site and enable access for further excavations.
 Although these plans were interrupted by the Second World War (during which air raid shelters were dug into the amphitheatre, destroying archaeological material), these excavations took place in the 1960s, lead by F. Hugh Thompson, who proposed a phased build for the amphitheatre.
 In the 1990s a proposal to develop the site as a heritage destination led to planning permission for the Grade II listed Dee House to be knocked down to enable the excavation of the land beneath, but this met with financial problems, the plans faded and the planning permission lapsed in 1995 (a real lost opportunity).
 In 2000 the site was again excavated, this time by Keith Matthews of Chester Archaeology, who revealed more data and came to different conclusions about the phasing the amphitheatre.

 In January 2003 Chester City Council joined forces with English Heritage to initiate the Chester Amphitheatre Project, covering both the amphitheatre and flanking areas.
 Objectives included non-invasive survey, excavation where appropriate and publication of the findings.
 The work took place between 2004 and 2007, led by Dan Garner (Chester City Council) and Tony Wilmott (English Heritage).
 The survey and excavations between 2005-2006 led by Tony Wilmott and Dan Garner, published in 2018, were particularly informative.
 The presence of the listed building Dee House on the other side of the site, although derelict, has prevented any further progress being made.